Home Page of Travelogues

 View to Menton from Italy

 We are right next to Italy, in fact, we can walk to Italy for coffee.
 We were planning to go on to Italy, but finally our frieds in Paris made contact with us and we are headed back to Paris to see them.
-The Olive harvest in Sicily is late so we are lind of hanging out waiting for the olives to ripen.
-We hung out here in this old town and looked at the sights and took a one Euro bus trip into the hills for awander about and to have lunch.
+The olive harvest in Sicily is late so we are lind of hanging out waiting for the olives to ripen.
+We hung out here in this old town and looked at the sights and took a one Euro bus trip into the hills to wander about and have lunch.

 Dawn Kramer.info/Recent Work (Look for Stairs and Walks.)
 The above photo shows a set of stairs that we shot at.
 The final video is in black and white because the color got messed up shooting in such a dark atmosphere.